Polynomials with core entropy zero: Bifurcation from simplicial tuning

 We remark that all the angle functions for $H$ are regular.
 It is at this modification stage that we need to introduce non-regular points in the extended circle.

 Let $v \in \mathcal{V}_s -\{\p_s\}$ be a periodic Julia branch point.
 After passing to an iterate, we may assume that $v$ is fixed.
-Let $S$ be the star-shaped subtree consisting of all vertices adjacent to $v$.
-Let $a_0$ be the vertex in $S$ corresponding to the direction associated to $\p_s$, and label the other vertices by $a_1,..., a_m$ in counterclockwise order.
-Since $P$ is simplicial on $H$ and fixes $\p$, $a_0$ is fixed, and thus all $a_i$ are fixed.
-By expanding property, each $a_i$ is a fixed Fatou point for $i=0, 1,..., m$.
+Let $S$ be the subtree, which is a star, consisting of all vertices adjacent to $v$.
+Let $a_0$ be the vertex in $S$ corresponding to the direction associated to $\p_s$, and label the other vertices with $a_1,..., a_m$ in counterclockwise order.
+Since $F$ is simplicial on $H$ and fixes $\p$, $a_0$ is fixed, and thus all $a_i$ are fixed.
+By the expanding property, each $a_i$ is a fixed Fatou point for $i=0, 1,..., m$.